OlehOttisko/MTRPZ1/README.md

 # MTRPZ Lab 1
 # Markdown to HTML Converter

-This application converts a subset of Markdown syntax to HTML.
-It validates the Markdown syntax and either outputs the converted HTML to the console or to a specified output file.
+This application converts a subset of Markdown syntax to HTML.The tool validates Markdown syntax and can output the converted HTML either to the console or to a designated output file.

 ## How to Build and Run